European Union laissez-passer

 A European Union laissez-passer is a travel document issued to civil servants and members of the institutions of the European Union.
 It is proof of privileges and immunities the holders enjoy.
 The document is valid in all countries of the European Union as well as in over 100 other countries.
 In 2006, the European Commission issued or renewed 2,200 laissez-passer, and other agencies may issue the document as well.

 The present regulation was proposed by the European Commission implementing machine-readable laissez-passer according to ICAO 9303 standard including a digitized photo of the bearer's face and fingerprints.
 The number of data fields was reduced and the document no longer contains information on address and physical appearance.

 History

-Provisions for issuing laissez-passer were already present in the treaties establishing of the European Coal and Steel Community, the European Atomic Energy Community and the European Economic Community and a single European Community laissez-passer was established at the beginning of the 1970s.
+Provisions for issuing laissez-passer were already present in the treaties establishing the European Coal and Steel Community, the European Atomic Energy Community and the European Economic Community and a single European Community laissez-passer was established at the beginning of the 1970s.
 As a result of the Maastricht Treaty, the name was changed to European Union laissez-passer.
 The initial laissez-passer was available in all four languages of the communities (French, German, Dutch and Italian), but not in English.
 Subsequent extensions changed the number of languages to the present 24.